CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

 \subsection{Representing Matrices and Vectors using CFLOBDDs}

 Matrices and vectors are important data structures used in quantum simulation (\sectref{ResearchQuestionTwo}).
-In this subsection and following subsections, we discuss how to represent Boolean or non-Boolean matrices and vectors using CFLOBDDs. and how to perform important operations on matrices and vectors when represented using CFLOBDDs.
+In this subsection and following subsections, we discuss how to represent Boolean or non-Boolean matrices and vectors using CFLOBDDs, and how to perform operations on such representations of matrices and vectors.